rudderlabs/typewriter/examples/js-cdn-typescript/README.md

 ## Regenerate client libraries

 1. Run the command `npx rudder-typer`.
 This will generate new `index.ts` and `rudder.ts` file based on the ruddertyper.yml.
-2. Run the command `browserify src/analytics/index.ts -p [ tsify ] --standalone rudderTyper > public/rudderTyperBundle.js` to generate the browserify bundle.
+2. Run the command `npx browserify src/analytics/index.ts -p [ tsify ] --standalone rudderTyper > public/rudderTyperBundle.js` to generate the browserify bundle.

 ### Production RudderTyper